OctopusDeploy/blog/blog/2022-q2/configuring-linux-servers-with-runbooks/index.md

 ---
-title: Configuring Linux servers with Runbooks
+title: Configuring Linux servers with Octopus Runbooks
 description: As part of our series about Runbooks, learn how to configure Linux servers with Octopus Runbooks.
 author: terence.wong@octopus.com
-visibility: private
+visibility: public
 published: 2022-04-27-1400
 metaImage: blogimage-configuringlinuxserverswithrunbooks-2022.png
 bannerImage: blogimage-configuringlinuxserverswithrunbooks-2022.png